Key Differences You Need to Know

 Provider Networks

 Covered California plans typically have broader provider networks.
 Many plans include access to major medical centers, specialist networks, and out-of-network coverage (PPO plans).
-Premium plans often have more extensive provider access.

 Medi-Cal networks are more limited.
 Not all doctors accept Medi-Cal, and you may face longer wait times for specialist appointments.
-However, Medi-Cal still provides comprehensive coverage—you just have fewer provider choices.

 Enrollment Flexibility

 Medi-Cal enrollment is year-round.
 You can apply and enroll any time of year if you meet the income requirements.
-There's no waiting for open enrollment.